subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >>    FreeBayes with only a BAM input and no other parameter options.
 >>
 >>    2. Simple diploid calling with filtering and coverage: Same as #1 plus two additional options:
->>     -0 (standard filters: --min-mapping-quality 30 --min-base-quality 20 --min-supporting-allele-qsum
+>>     -0 (standard filters: --min-mapping-quality 30 --min-base-quality 20 --min-supporting-allele
->>     0 --genotype-variant-threshold 0) and --min-coverage.
+>>     -qsum 0 --genotype-variant-threshold 0) and --min-coverage.
 >>
 >>    3. Frequency-based pooled calling: This is equivalent to using FreeBayes with the following
->>    options:--haplotype-length 0 --min-alternate-count 1 --min-alternate-fraction 0 --pooled-continuous
+>>    options:--haplotype-length 0 --min-alternate-count 1 --min-alternate-fraction 0 --pooled
->>    --report- monomorphic.
-This is the best choice for calling variants in mixtures such as viral,
+>>    -continuous  --report- monomorphic.
+This is the best choice for calling variants in mixtures
->>    bacterial, or organellar genomes.
+>>    such as viral, bacterial, or organellar genomes.
 >>
 >>    4. Frequency-based pooled calling with filtering and coverage: Same as #3 but adds -0 and
 >>    --min-coverage like in #2.